-the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows.

-the contractual terms of the financial asset give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- > the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows - > the contractual terms of the financial asset give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount

-For cash and cash equivalents, other receivables, mortgage loans, negotiable certificates of deposit, term deposits and residential mortgage-backed securities, these assets are held in order to collect the contractual cash flows.
-The contractual terms of these assets give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-Consequently, these assets are measured at amortised cost.
+For cash and cash equivalents, other receivables, negotiable certificates of deposit and term deposits, these assets are held in order to collect the contractual cash flows.
+The contractual terms of these assets give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding Consequently, these assets are measured at amortised cost.